 Len’s plan succeeded.
 10 tie downs, 60 T-hangars and 10 corporate hangars were built.
 All occupied by shareholders.
 The airport is run by a seven member board of directors elected by the shareholders.
 One must be a shareholder to be on the board.

 As of March, 2021, there are no shares of hangars available for sale.
-The last T-hangar shares sold for $120,000 and the last corporate hangar $310,000.
+The last T-hangar shares sold for over $130,000 and the last corporate hangar $310,000.
 Some of the shareholders rent their hangars for somewhere around $600 per month.